viaart/DisplayedAppSwitcher/README.md

     * 5.9.7 (3931)
     * 5.10.0 (4306)
     * 5.10.1 (4420)
+    * 5.10.3 (4851)

 # TODO

 The following things could be done to improve the tool:

+- [ ] Monitoring for new Zoom PID in case it crashes to restore the state.
 - [ ] Auto Building.
 - [ ] Auto Update.
 - [ ] Custom keyboard shortcuts.